paultyng/terraform-provider-opentelekomcloud/docs/resources/rds_instance_v3.md

   is async or semisync.
 For PostgreSQL, the value is async or sync.
 For Microsoft SQL Server, the value is sync.
   Parameter is required for HA clusters.

--> Async indicates the asynchronous replication mode. `semisync` indicates the semi-synchronous replication mode. sync indicates the synchronous replication mode.
+-> `async` indicates the asynchronous replication mode. `semisync` indicates the semi-synchronous replication mode. `sync` indicates the synchronous replication mode.
 Changing this parameter will create a new resource.

 * `param_group_id` - (Optional) Specifies the parameter group ID.